-- in an emergency take the action necessary to help the child, if necessary, call 999; - report your concern as soon as possible to the DSL, definitely by the end of the day; - do not start your investigation; - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - complete a record of concern in writing (to the DSL) (via CPOMS); - seek support for yourself if you are distressed.
+- do not investigate; - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - seek support for yourself if you are distressed.

-Any verbal conversations around safeguarding should be recorded in writing and shared with the DSL.
+Any conversations around safeguarding should be recorded and shared with the DSL.

-Staff should be familiar with 'What to do if you're worried a child is being abused' as it contains excellent examples of the different types of safeguarding issues.
+Staff should be familiar with 'What to do if you're worried a child is being abused' 24 as it contains excellent examples of the different types of safeguarding issues.

 Whilst a full flowchart for responding to concerns or disclosures can be found in Appendix 2.
-This step by step process should be used as a quick reference guide.
+This step-by-step process should be used as a quick reference guide.

-If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care (KCSIE, 2020)
+If the DSL is not available, staff should speak to a member of the Senior Leadership Team and/or take advice from local children's social care.

-12.1 If you are concerned about a pupil's welfare
+20.1 If you are concerned about a pupil's welfare

 There will be occasions when staff may suspect that a pupil may be at risk.
-The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical signs may have been noticed.
+The pupil's behaviour may have changed; their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical signs may have been noticed.
 In these circumstances, staff will try to give the pupil the opportunity to talk and ask if they are OK or if they can help in any way.

 Staff should use CPOMS to record these early concerns.
 If the pupil does reveal that they are being harmed, staff should follow the advice below.
-Following an initial conversation with the pupil, if the member of staff has concerns, they should discuss their concerns with the DSL.
+Following an initial conversation with the pupil, if the member of staff has concerns, they should alert the DSL to their concern.